Skip to main content

 • Bulgaricus is a lactic acid producing bacteria found in yogurt that is helpful for lactose intolerance, diarrhea and immunity.

-• Helps to promote the growth of other beneficial bacteria and therefore improve immune function.
+• This probiotic helps to promote the growth of other beneficial bacteria and therefore improve immune function.

 • It may also help in the metabolizing of lipids and maintaining healthy cholesterol levels.